dondrake/mlb_stats_spark/README.md

 + Simply download a pre-compiled version of Spark from http://spark.apache.org/downloads.html  Spark 1.5.2 and Spark 1.6 should work just fine.
 + Pyspark is utilized, and Python v2.7.x is supported.
 No plans at this time to support Python 3.x.
 + Virtualenv's are utilized to download and manage all third-party modules.
 Virtualenv needs to be installed prior to running.
 The first time a script is executed, all third-party modules are installed.
++ An API key is needed from https://developer.forecast.io/ and added to UpdateWeather.py

 # Running
 + runAll.sh will download the previous days MLB statistics and run end-to-end processing.